Our Trust board

 Bob Alexander OBE, Interim Chair

-Bob brings over 30 years of board-level experience across the NHS and wider public sector, including senior executive roles at both regional and national level.
-More recently, he has held a portfolio of non-executive positions, including with London Ambulance Service and South West London ICB.
+Bob brings over 30 years of board-level experience across the NHS and wider public sector, including senior executive NHS roles at regional and national level, and more recently, a portfolio of non-executive positions currently including London Ambulance Service and South West London ICB.
+Bob has extensive leadership experience in finance, governance and system working.
+Bob has an MBA and is a fellow of both the Chartered Institute of Public Finance and Accountancy and the Healthcare Financial Management Association.

 Non-executive directors